 SRU Waste Prevention

 SRU has an active recycling program, typically recycling more than 200 tons of material each year that would have been sent to landfills.
-This has allowed us to reduce the amount of material sent to landfills by over 30% since our base year of FY 2005/2006.
-Click here to find out more about WHAT and HOW we recycle at SRU.
+This has allowed us to reduce the amount of material sent to landfills by over 25% since our base year of FY 2005.

-In addition, 16 tons of pre-consumer food scraps are taken from campus dining halls and, combined with leaves collected on campus and from the community, is used to make compost that is then used for campus beautification projects.
-We also recycle dining hall cooking oil to make biodiesel fuel for our mowing equipment, participate in RecycleMania each year, and have begun a TerraCycling program to recycle cosmetic products.
+In addition to our recycling efforts, pre-consumer food scraps are taken from campus dining halls and, combined with leaves collected from Slippery Rock Borough's annual free leaf collection program, is used to make compost that is then used for campus beautification and/or organic gardening projects.

 SRU Recycling Program